moritz-hoelting/shulkerscript-lang/grammar.md

-# Grammar of the ShulkerScript language
+# Grammar of the Shulkerscript language

 ## Table of contents